 Need tips on maximizing credit card bonuses for free flights?
 Get in touch!

 Planning to visit Greece and have questions?

 Email me at email@example.com and I’ll be happy to assist.
-As a dual Greek and American citizen, I’m knowledgeable about travel to Greece, as well as the needs of English speaking travelers.
+As a dual Greek and American citizen who’s traveled to Greece many times, I know many of the best spots.

 If you found this article helpful, please consider sharing it with your friends on Facebook or retweeting it with the hashtag #VisitGreece

 Disclosure: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!